sbrydon/formulaone/README.md

 * `GET /events/2017/races/2` - returns a single event

-See `application.properties` for MongoDB settings
+The database is automatically seeded with 2017 events.
+See `application.properties` for connection settings